pums974/srtsync/README.md

  - **Alexandre Poux**

 ## Licence
- TGhis work is released under the GPLv3 - see LICENSE for details
+ This work is released under the GPLv3 - see LICENSE for details